cristian-sima/Wisply/README.md

 ## Get Wisply

-Wisply can be downloaded using the `git` command throught Go
+Wisply can be downloaded using the `git` command through Go

 1. Open a terminal window
 2. Type `go get github.com/cristian-sima/Wisply`
   * In case you have problems with this step, it means you do not have Git.
   * DigitalOcean has a very good tutorial about how to install Git on Ubuntu [here](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-14-04).
-3. You now have Wisply.
-Check next steps to see how to install it.
+3. Now, you have Wisply.
+Check the next steps to see how to install it.

-## Gettings started
+## Getting started

 We tested Wisply and we ensure you that it works on two main operating systems: Microsoft Windows (10) and Ubuntu.
 We provide bellow the details of how to set up and install Wisply on your system.
 Until you can start Wisply you need to install the language, framework and the server for database.
 Please follow the next steps.